-- 1 If you are continuing from Section 18.2.1, "Enabling Data Federation," on page 186, skip to Step 5; otherwise, continue to Step 2. - 2 Log in to the Sentinel Web interface as a user in the administrator role. - 3 Click Integration in the toolbar, then click Sentinel. - 4 Select Local server and other data sources in the Data Sources section. - 5 Click the Add a data source link. - 6 Specify the following information:
+- 1 If you are continuing from "Enabling Data Federation" on page 200, skip to Step 5; otherwise, continue to Step 2. - 2 Log in to the Sentinel Main interface as an administrator. - 3 Click Integration in the toolbar, then click Sentinel. - 4 Select Local server and other data sources in the Data Sources section. - 5 Click the Add a data source link. - 6 Specify the following information: